The 12 Most Magical Spots on the North Island (New Zealand) You Can’t Miss

 2. Hawke’s Bay

-Napier captivated me with its flawless Art Deco streetscape, a remarkable result of rebuilding after the devastating 1931 earthquake.
-Guided walking tours unveil the rich stories behind the vibrant geometric buildings that define the city.
+Napier completely captivated me with its flawless Art Deco streetscape, rebuilt after the devastating 1931 earthquake.
+The guided walking tours reveal fascinating stories behind those vibrant geometric buildings.
+But the real draw is the wine – over 70 wineries offer tastings, and many have killer restaurant experiences attached.

 Escape to the tranquil vineyards of Hawkes Bay, where the finest wines meet breathtaking landscapes